Tag Archives: asparagus

 1/4 teaspoon red chili flakes

-1/4 cup grated Pecorino cheese, plus extra for garnish
+1/4 cup finely grated Pecorino cheese

 1 teaspoon freshly ground black pepper